 Basically, I had a really fun time while I was dating.
 I liked to dance.
 Grandfather Shaw taught me to dance.
 He was a great dancer.
 At that time many dances were held at Grouse Creek.
 It was our main entertainment.
-Everyone danced – from the youngest to the oldest.
+Everyone danced – from the youngest to

 Venice Carson was my best friend while growing up.
 Venice would stay at my house when there was a dance or something, and we would spend lots of time at her home, the Carson Ranch, riding the wool trucks to Lucin, riding horses or just roaming all over that big ranch.
 Marie Roberts was another really close friend.
 She lived next door across the road.
 We would curl our hair with curling irons put into lamp chimneys until it was hot and then very carefully make curls.
 It would take hours to get ready for a dance!

 On July 4, 1942, Ray Kimber, (long time girl-shy bachelor), paid attention to me all day – buying me lunch, ice cream cones, etc. That evening he took me home and from then on I only had eyes for Ray.
 At that time when you dated, you went to bonfires, rode around, went sleigh riding, etc. It was unheard of to take your date to Burley or somewhere like that.
 Well, Ray took me to Burley to a movie and then to dinner.
 Talk about making a girl feel special.